-The sooner you contact experienced medical malpractice lawyers to handle your medical malpractice case, the better.
+The sooner you contact experienced malpractice fertility lawyers to handle your medical negligence case, the better.
 Your lawyer can gather evidence, including your medical records, defendants' depositions, interrogatories, and other documents required to negotiate an acceptable out-of-court settlement or present the case in front of a judge and jury.

 How Many Times Does It Take for in Vitro Fertilization to Work?

 Different processes have different success rates for in vitro fertilization to work.
-The specialist will fertilize the sperm and egg using conventional insemination or intracytoplasmic sperm injection.
+First, the specialist will fertilize the sperm and egg using conventional insemination or intracytoplasmic sperm injection.

-In some cases, the specialists will recommend other assistive procedures before transferring the embryo including assisted hatching and preimplantation genetic testing to minimize fertilization issues and identify genetic problems that may negatively impact the outcome.
+In some cases, the doctors will recommend other assistive procedures before transferring the embryo, including assisted hatching and preimplantation genetic testing to minimize fertilization issues and identify genetic problems that may negatively impact the outcome.

 Typically, it takes numerous times for IVF to be successful.
-Multiple inseminations could cost tens of thousands of dollars or more without any guarantee of success.
+Therefore, multiple inseminations could cost tens of thousands of dollars or more without any guarantee of success.

-Medical professionals with a high success rate provide the best standard of care to ensure a healthy pregnancy, delivery, and birth.
-Pregnancy failure is often due to medical negligence by professionals not following established procedures or failure to properly diagnose any medical condition or injury that could disrupt reproduction.
+Medical professionals with a high success rate provide the best standard of care to ensure healthy labor and delivery.
+Conversely, pregnancy failure is often due to medical negligence by professionals not following established procedures or failure to properly diagnose any medical condition or injury that could disrupt reproduction.

-Many fertility centers provide an array of prescription medications and over-the-counter vitamins and supplements to increase the potential of fertilization success.
-Some of the medications are injected, and others are taken orally.
+Many fertility medical facilities provide an array of prescription medications and over-the-counter vitamins and supplements to increase the potential for fertilization success.
+Some prescribed drugs are injected, and others are taken orally.

 Drugs could help ensure the potential mother releases extra eggs every month for extractions or control infection to improve the odds of a successful outcome.

-Some common prescription medications used by doctors during fertility treatments, pregnancy, and birth include:
+Some common prescription medications used by medical staff during fertility treatments, labor, and delivery include: